tosin1691/Work-Day-Schedule/README.md

 # Work-Day-Schedule

+## Description
 A calendar application that enables users to save events for each hour of the day.
 This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 ## JQuery

-I used HTML, CSS and JQuery to create a calendar app that:
+I used HTML, CSS, BootStrap, DayJS and JQuery to create a calendar app that:

 1) Displays the current day at the top of the calender when a user opens the planner.
 2) Presents timeblocks for standard business hours when the user scrolls down.